martian17/bigfrac.js/README.md

 # BigFrac.js
-This is a wrapper for BigInt type in JavaScript that I created to calculate π to an arbitrary precision.
+This is a wrapper for BigInt in JavaScript that I created to calculate π to an arbitrary precision.

 ## Uses and examples
 ```JavaScript